Godolphin and Latymer School 11 Plus (11+) Exam Information » 2021/2022 Entry

-The main entry point to Godolphin and Latymer School is in Year 7 and admission is determined by student performance in the school’s entrance test, which takes place in January of the year of entry.
+The main entry point to Godolphin and Latymer School is in Year 7 and admission is determined by student performance in the school’s entrance test.

-The London Consortium’s policy is to offer places based on a student’s overall performance in the cognitive test, interview and reference(s).
+The London Consortium’s policy is to offer places based on a student’s overall performance in the ISEB Pretest, interview and reference(s).
 This means that Year 7 entry is not determined by performance in the exam alone.

 According to the school’s admissions policy, although they do accept siblings, admission is not guaranteed on this basis.

 For further information on Godolphin and Latymer School’s Year 7 admissions process, please contact the Registrar on 020 8741 1936 or email.

-You can download a copy of the school’s registration form for the Cognitive Abilities Test online.
-Complete the form and return it directly to the school, alongside a non-refundable free of £125.
+You can download a copy of the school’s registration form for the entrance exam online.
+Complete the form and return it directly to the school, alongside a non-refundable free of £150.

-There will be no other written assessments.
-The Consortium has implemented this new cognitive test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.
+The purpose of the Pretest is to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.

 Whatever a student’s current attainment level, investing additional time for preparation in the lead-up to the entrance test will likely improve their confidence ahead of the actual exam.
-As the assessment focuses on Maths, Verbal Reasoning and Non-Verbal Reasoning, we would recommend our selection of eleven plus papers that are designed in the CEM style.
-All our packs include answers so you can quickly check your child’s work and identify where they might need to focus and improve.
+As the assessment focuses on Maths, English, Verbal Reasoning and Non-Verbal Reasoning, we would recommend our selection of practice tests, courses and skill-specific resources.
+They will help your child get used to the format, timings and questions that will come up in the actual exam.

 We hope you find this article useful.
 Please don’t hesitate to get in touch if you need some advice or if you have any questions or queries.